Boes-man/se_demo_template/README.md

-# Wiz SE Demo Repository - Github
+# Wiz PoV Github Integration Repository

 ### Description
 This repository is dedicated to providing a starting point for Wiz Prospects in PoV, wanting to use Github integration for WizCLI.
 It leverages Github templates and Action to demostrate Pull Request based flow control.